Jewelmm10/spater-core/README.md

-# IconStar Core
+# Spater Core

-**Core functionality plugin for the IconStar WordPress theme.**
+**Core functionality plugin for the Spater WordPress theme.**

-This plugin provides all the essential features required by the IconStar WordPress theme, including:
+This plugin provides all the essential features required by the Spater WordPress theme, including:

 - Custom Elementor widgets
 - Custom Post Types & Taxonomies
 - Theme-specific helper functions